MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/company-data-conversion.md

 For more information about upgrading forms and reports, see [Upgrading modified forms and reports](#upgrading-modified-forms-and-reports) on page 43.

-Start Microsoft Dynamics GP Utilities if you haven’t already and follow the instructions in the Microsoft Dynamics GP Utilities windows until you open the Additional Tasks window.
+Start [!INCLUDE[prodshort](../includes/prodshort.md)] Utilities if you haven’t already and follow the instructions in the [!INCLUDE[prodshort](../includes/prodshort.md)] Utilities windows until you open the Additional Tasks window.
 The following procedures assume that the Additional Tasks window is open.

 ## Re-adding sample company data

 If you’ve upgraded the sample company from a previous release, you can add the sample data again.
-If you’ve used the sample data in a previous release, you may want to re-add the data to practice procedures in Microsoft Dynamics GP 2018.
-If a Microsoft Dynamics GP feature is installed, the sample data for that feature will be included when adding or re-adding sample data.
+If you’ve used the sample data in a previous release, you may want to re-add the data to practice procedures in [!INCLUDE[prodshort](../includes/prodshort.md)] 2018.
+If a [!INCLUDE[prodshort](../includes/prodshort.md)] feature is installed, the sample data for that feature will be included when adding or re-adding sample data.
 The process of reinstalling sample company data may take some time.

 If you are adding sample data again and haven’t previously deployed business components for the sample company, you can deploy business intelligence components, such as SQL Server Reporting Services reports.